What does Roeland VZW do?

 Language courses: practical info before departure

-- All French courses in Wallonia: Oostakker (Ghent area) and Brussels
+- All French courses in Wallonia and Ostend: Oostakker (Ghent area) and Brussels

-- All French courses in France: Oostakker (Ghent area) and Kortrijk (exceot Stenay: Oostakker and Brussels)
+- All French courses in France: Oostakker (Ghent area) (except Stenay: Oostakker and Brussels)

-- All English courses in England: (Ghent area) and Calais
+- All English courses in England: Oostakker (Ghent area)

-- Dutch in Ghent (Nieuwenbosch): Namur and Brussels
+- Dutch courses in Ghent (Nieuwen Bosch): Brussels

 What are the camp addresses? (for those dropping off their kids at camp themselves.)